Skip to main content

 3. How to speak a new language (such as Mandarin, which is becoming more globally spoken by the second)

-All I learned in MBA was just more case studies, more review classes, and the thesis seems to be nothing more than the finish line.
-True, I didn't go to Recto "buy a thesis".
+All I learned in MBA was just more case studies, more review classes, and the thesis seemed to be nothing more than the finish line.
+True, I didn't go to Recto to "buy a thesis".
 Of course, I passed my thesis with flying colors.
-However, what making my thesis without cheating never taught me were skills like stock market investment, picking the right investment for beginners (ex. bonds), and how to navigate the landmine-filled marketplace!
+However, what made my thesis without cheating never taught me were skills like stock market investment, picking the right investment for beginners (ex., bonds), and how to navigate the landmine-filled marketplace!

 Because of this, we even get the problem of people who are economists while supporting the economically absurd Filipino First Policy.
 It doesn't take a doctorate in economics to understand that: